Ahdeyyy/cheatsheet/README.md

 ```

-To a list of of topics for queried topic
+To get a list of topics for queried topic

 ![[list]](./images/cheatsheet_list.png)